 Archbishop Lefebvre was now at the height of his career.
 Vatican II however, would prove for him a bitter disappointment.
 Most of the texts he helped prepare for the council were rejected outright and new, more liberal and modern versions were substituted in their place.
 In response, the archbishop along with other confused prelates formed a conservative, reactionary group called the Coetus Internationalis Patrum in which he served as chairman.
 This group primarily opposed the introduction of modernist tendencies into the council texts.

 Here the archbishop’s life dovetails with that of the SSPX.
 Following the repeated requests of several young men seeking a traditional priestly formation, Archbishop Lefebvre opened a new seminary in Econe, Switzerland.
-The local Ordinary, Bishop Francois Charriere, gave his blessing for this work, and on November 1, 1970 the Priestly Society of Saint Pius X was born.
+The local ordinary, Bishop Francois Charriere, gave his blessing for this work, and on November 1, 1970 the Priestly Society of St. Pius X was born.

-A brief account of the history of the SSPX can be found above, and that information will not be repeated here.
+A brief account of the history of the SSPX can be read in this FAQ, so that information will not be here.
 One detail, however, should be added to that general account, as it pertains primarily to Archbishop Lefebvre’s involvement in the Coetus Internationalis Patrum.
 During the Second Vatican Council, an important friendship developed between Marcel Lefebvre and Antonio de Castro Mayer, bishop of Campos (Brazil).
 These two shared ideas at the various Coetus functions and kept in contact long after the close of the council.
 They both refused to implement the modernist teachings of Vatican II and in 1983 jointly authored an open letter to the pope lamenting the numerous errors which seemed to infect Rome.
 When Archbishop Lefebvre consecrated four new bishops in 1988, Bishop de Castro Mayer assisted as co-consecrator.

-Archbishop Lefebvre, after guiding the SSPX for over twenty years, died on March 25, 1991.
+Archbishop Lefebvre, after guiding the SSPX for over 20 years, died on March 25, 1991.
 He is buried in a crypt beneath his beloved seminary at Econe where his remains can be visited today.
-On his tomb are marked the words of the apostle St. Paul: "Tradidi quod et accepi" (I have transmitted what I have received – 1 Cor.
+On his tomb are marked the words of the apostle St. Paul: "Tradidi quod et accepi" (I have transmitted what I have received—I Cor.
 15:3).